Konstantinos2106/HelloMac/README.md

 * **History:** Full history of your calls with date and time.
 * **Classic Keypad:** Dialpad for quick number entry.

-### ⚙️ How it works (FaceTime Workaround)
-HelloMac uses a clever background mechanism.
-It routes calls via the `tel://` protocol using FaceTime.
-However, to provide the experience of a truly standalone application, HelloMac automatically hides the FaceTime window, allowing you to manage your call undisturbed.

 ### 📥 Installation

 1. Go to the [Releases](../../releases) page.
 2. Download the latest version: `HelloMac.Χ.Χ.Χ.dmg`.
 3. Open the file and drag **HelloMac** to your `Applications` folder.

-### ✉️ Contact
-You can contact me for suggestions and issues via email [here](mailto:hellomac.support@gmail.com).

 ### ✏️ Notes

 * **Compatible with:** macOS Big Sur, macOS Monterey, macOS Ventura, macOS Sonoma, macOS Sequoia
-* If an "Unidentified Developer" message appears on first launch, follow the guide [here](PDF/Unrecognized_Creator_EL.pdf).
+* If **"Unidentified Developer"** appears on first launch, go to `Finder → Applications` (⇧⌘A), right-click HelloMac and choose `Open`, or hold down `Control` and click the app.
+In the dialog that appears, click `Open` again.
 * HelloMac is constantly being updated and evolved, so it may contain bugs.

-* For automatic updates you must have at least version 2.0.
-Previous versions do not have an automatic checking and updating mechanism.
+### ⚙️ How it works (FaceTime Workaround)

+HelloMac uses a clever background mechanism.
+It routes calls via the `tel://` protocol using FaceTime.
+However, to provide the experience of a truly standalone application, HelloMac automatically hides the FaceTime window, allowing you to manage your call undisturbed.

+### ✉️ Contact

+You can contact me for suggestions and issues via email [here](mailto:hellomac.support@gmail.com).

 ### 📜 License

 This project is available under the [MIT License](LICENSE) - see the LICENSE file for details.<br>
 HelloMac is an open-source project and is not affiliated with, endorsed by, or sponsored by Apple Inc. or any other entity. iPhone, Mac, macOS, and FaceTime are trademarks of Apple Inc.

 [![Latest Release](https://img.shields.io/github/v/release/Konstantinos2106/HelloMac)](https://github.com/Konstantinos2106/HelloMac/releases/latest) [![Total Downloads](https://img.shields.io/github/downloads/Konstantinos2106/HelloMac/total)](https://github.com/Konstantinos2106/HelloMac/releases)

+_For automatic updates you must have at least version 2.0.
+Previous versions do not have an automatic checking and updating mechanism._

 ---